LukePappa/myOS/g.md

 God is ultimate truth, goodness, and beauty, and is the present moment.
 Our existence is an act of self-realization, wherein we come to surrender ourselves utterly and completely to the Divine.
-This may be accomplished through learning to love one another selflessly.
+Deification may be cultivated through learning to love one another selflessly.